naboxwallet/nabox/README.md

 Update content：
 - Add: Enhanced account list display and functionality
 - Add: Enjoy a personalized touch with account avatars
-- Add: Embrace the future with support for NRC 1155 tokens
+- Add: Embrace the future with support for NRC1155 tokens
 - Fix: Fix some bugs collected from community

 ______________________________________________________________________________________________________________________